 These days, with the right hardware (or even without it, say hello to cloud gaming), each of us can enjoy ultra-realistic games that would have been unthinkable with the hardware of, say, five years ago.
 And, of course, choosing the right platform for your game is critical to its potential success.

 Some fresh insights.
-Grand View Research (a reputable business consulting firm) says that in 2021, the mobile segment dominated the market with a revenue share of over 40%.
+Newzoo (the world’s leading provider of games insights) says that in 2022, the mobile segment dominated the market with a revenue share of 50%.
 This trend will continue over the next few years due to the increasing penetration of smartphones around the world.

 As for the eternal confrontation between the PC and the console, at this stage, it has rather shifted towards intra-platform confrontation.
 And while the PS5 butts heads with the Xbox Series X and Nintendo Switch amid a 38% year-to-date drop in overall console sales, global PC shipments will fall by 9.5% through the end of 2022.
 This is what Gartner says.